-Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses at your strengths rather than focusing on preferences or behaviours.
+Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses on your strengths rather than focusing on preferences or behaviors.
 The test identifies your top 5 strengths out of a possible 34.
-Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC, but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
+Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
 It also does not identify top weaknesses, in either individuals or teams.

 I’m a huge fan of Roger Hamilton’s Wealth Dynamics Test.
 It’s ideal for entrepreneurs; letting you know what your entrepreneurship style is.
 But it’s also great for anyone interested in knowing what their true leadership style is; it’s one of the best tests that explicitly shows you where you should focus your life’s work and passion.
 I took this test at the beginning of my entrepreneurial journey and it helped me focus on my strengths.
 After taking the test I found that I was primarily a CREATOR, with MECHANIC & STAR as my secondary.
-You can view my profile to get a taste of the quality of report you will get from them if you decide to take this test.
+You can view my profile to get a taste of the quality of the report you will get from them if you decide to take this test.